-I’m Hannah Smalltree — I work in tech (big data), play music on the weekends and love new experiences and adventures.
+I’m Hannah Smalltree — I work in technology, play music and love new experiences and adventures.
 I sing all kinds of music: my own originals or cover songs generally in the soul, blues, jazz, country and Americana styles.

 I live in California and travel frequently for my day job in technology marketing.
 I’m from New Hampshire and moved to CA in 2012, lured by sunshine, the Pacific Ocean and Silicon Valley.
 This move also inspired me to write and unleash more original music, sharing a lifetime of material.
 Recently, I’ve been focused on recording and performing my own songs.
 I also sing with several Santa Cruz, CA area bands and at countless jams, open mics and events…basically, whenever you’ll let me near a mic.

 In 2015, I began volunteering with the New Hope Band, a music group with all “special needs” including autism, Down Syndrome and developmental disabilities.
 I’m now the director, practicing weekly with the group for performances around the Bay Area and beyond (like the World Special Olympics last year!)
 I want more people to experience the New Hope Band!
 In the coming year, I hope to help connect the band with more fans and sponsors.
 It is absolutely inspirational to see this band play!

 New Solo Project: I’m writing and recording more original music these days, which I’m sharing online and eventually plan to play around with a band or….?
 I get a lot of inspiration during travel, I bring my ukulele and iPad with me on most business trips.

 The New Hope Band: I direct a rock band with all special needs performers, which includes keys, drums, percussion and about 10 singers, including a few in wheelchairs.
 We sing a wide variety of songs – from Motown to modern pop hits.